 Intra Company Transfer (ICT)

 Established business owners from foreign countries can expand their business to Canada.
 Foreign nationals arriving in Canada on the ICT work permits have several pathways to permanent residency in Canada after one year of employment in Canada.

 Provincial Nominee Programs (PNP)

-Every Canadian province offers an immigration pathway for foreign nationals to invest, work, and live permanently in Canada.
+Every Canadian province offers provincial immigration pathways for foreign nationals to invest, work, and live permanently in Canada.
 It is often that foreign entrepreneurs use the Entrepreneurs streams of Ontario PNP and British Columbia PNP.

 Owner-Operator LMIA Program

 This program was very popular until its closure in April of 2021.
 Many foreign business owners now use the regular LMIA pathway.
 However, you can achieve the same results with the Entrepreneur Work Permit option (above).

 Starting a Business in Canada – Common Requirements

 If you wish to apply for any of the above programs, you very likely need to satisfy five critical elements in your application: